-In addition to unlimited downloading, Eweka offers a full newsgroup search with uncensored access to over 125,000 newsgroups, and with 3,612+ days retention.
+In addition to unlimited speeds and downloading, Eweka offers a full newsgroup search with uncensored access to over 125,000 newsgroups, with 4,520+ days retention.
 Compared with rival Usenet service providers such as UseNext, this is very generous.

 Eweka claims a message completion rate of over 99.5%, and its reputation seems to back this up.